 The new position will work to drive forward national work around factory farms internally, reach out to potential and current allies working on factory farms across the country in states where organizers are not already deeply engaged, conduct extensive outreach to help build our presence on the issue, draft email alerts to support state-level and regional fights and engage in media work, meet with federal and state legislators as necessary, and engage in strategic planning and implementation meetings to strengthen our campaign.

-The position is located in our Des Moines, IA or Chicago, IL office.
+The position can be located in our Des Moines, IA, Durham, NC or Chicago, IL office.

 - Work with factory farm core team to develop and implement strategic campaign plans including long- and short-term goals, strategies and tactics.